 Configuration Server.
 Some, not all, pain points can be solved by using a configuration server.
 ZooKeeper quickly comes to mind, but many are fond of Redis.
 The main problem is that it is no longer an application concern but a company concern.
 This approach needs buy-in, system administration, and code changes.
 It’s not just one server as they don’t want a single point of failure.
 There must be a better way.

-Knowing that companies have distinct business-related wants, it is reasonable they abstain from getting an all-encompassing, ”best” business application.
-Needless to say, it would be futile to discover such a software solution even among recognizable software products.
-The practical step to do can be to set down the different vital factors which entail deliberation such as major features, pricing, technical skill aptitude of staff, business size, etc. After which, you must do your product research fully.
-Read some Config reviews and look into each of the software systems in your list more closely.
-Such all-encompassing research ascertain you keep away from unfit applications and pay for the system which offers all the aspects your business requires.
+Since businesses have specific business-related needs, it is only practical they steer clear of going for a one-size-fits-all, ”best” software product.
+Just the same, it would be futile to try to pinpoint such an app even among recognizable software products.
+The better step to undertake is to shortlist the different vital factors that merit inspection including essential features, price plans, technical skill aptitude of staff, business size, etc. Thereafter, you should perform the product research through and through.
+Go over these Config evaluations and check out the other software products in your list more closely.
+Such well-rounded research can make sure you keep away from mismatched software products and select the system that includes all the aspects your company requires.

 Position of Config in our main categories: